top of page

-Many women reach midlife feeling more distracted, mentally overloaded, forgetful, or emotionally depleted and are told it is simply stress, hormones, or too much on their plate.
-In many cases, there may be more going on beneath the surface.
+Many women reach midlife feeling more distracted, forgetful, mentally overloaded, or emotionally depleted and are told it is simply stress, hormones, or too much on their plate.
+But there is a more complete explanation.

 For some women, the transition through menopause is not simply creating a new problem.
 It may be exposing an underlying pattern that has been there all along.
 That matters, because when the root of the struggle becomes clearer, there may be meaningful steps to take rather than assuming it is something they simply have to live with.